bradonomics/bradonomics.com/_drafts/linux-config.md

 Install instructions here: <https://www.sublimemerge.com/>.

 ## Local Development Environment

+### DB Browser for SQLite

+The version in the Linux Mint Software Manager is behind.
+There is a PPA.
+Follow the instructions on the website: <https://sqlitebrowser.org/>

 **NOTE**: I no longer do WordPress development so the LAMP install instructions may be out of date.